-As our efforts to combat the COVID-19 outbreak continue, this page is a hub for useful links and information on the coronavirus, as well as rolling updates on the actions we’re taking to support the people of Scotland.
+As our efforts to combat COVID-19 continue, this page is a hub for useful links, latest Scottish Government guidance and information on the coronavirus, as well as rolling updates on the actions we’re taking to protect the people of Scotland.

 How to avoid catching COVID-19

-You can reduce your risk of getting and spreading the infection by:
+You can reduce your risk of getting and spreading the infection by following the FACTS:

 If you have symptoms of COVID-19